tanujkumar2405/Paranormal-Frame/blog/blog-data/environmental-noise-and-paranormal-perception.md

 By combining careful observation, objective measurement, and evidence-based analysis, investigators can better understand the complex relationship between environmental conditions and human perception.

-At AERM, unexplained sounds are approached with curiosity, discipline, and scientific responsibility—not assumption.
+At AERM, unexplained sounds are approached with curiosity, discipline, and scientific responsibility—not assumption

 > **Every sound has a source.
 The investigator's responsibility is to discover it through evidence, not expectation.**